Urban Meyer's Suspension Shows Ohio State Values Winning More Than Morality

 But why should we be surprised?
 This charade of a press conference—on the heels of 12 hours of deliberation—began with the head muckety-muck of the committee to investigate Meyer plainly stating that Meyer "did not, in our view, deliberately lie" about knowledge of an alleged 2015 domestic violence incident.

-Mary Jo White, former chairwoman of the Securities and Exchange Commission and head of the investigative committee, blamed Meyer's denials to nine separate questions at Big Ten Media Days on "erroneous media reports."
+Mary Jo White, former chairwoman of the Securities and Exchange Commission and head of the investigative committee, blamed Meyer's denials to nine separate questions at Big Ten media days on "erroneous media reports."

 She began the press conference by stating: "In the domestic violence context, especially, there are many cases in which abuse takes place and there is no arrest or prosecution.
 And so simply regarding law enforcement to take action in the face of allegations is not, in our view, an adequate response."